Bludsoee/ept-2025-b00s/writeups/crypto/Curvy/Sjokoladepålegg/README.md

 # Part 2 - Ell-2 Flag

-Things get more interesting. ell-2.sage defines a curve whose order looks like this:
+Things get more interesting, and took me quite a while. ell-2.sage defines a curve whose order looks like this:

 ```
 2^2 * 3 * 18479537^2 * 785027357 * 2045936509 *